About Gooding & Company

-Gooding & Company is recognized the world over as the leading automotive auction house specializing in the finest antique, classic, sports, and racing cars.
-Built upon the pillars of presenting top-echelon consignments and operating with integrity and openness, Gooding & Company appreciates the privilege of presenting distinguished vehicles from prestigious collections, along with family heirlooms and exciting recent discoveries.
+Gooding & Company is globally recognized as the leading automotive auction house specializing in the finest antique, classic, sports, and racing cars.
+Built upon the pillars of presenting top-echelon consignments and operating with integrity and openness, Gooding & Company appreciates the privilege of presenting distinguished vehicles from prestigious collections, as well as family heirlooms and highly-desirable pieces of automobilia.

 Gooding & Company enjoys building relationships with customers, and our car specialists maintain a carefully cultivated network of contacts.
-Our Marketing Department delivers original content and promotion of the cars through a variety of online, digital and print platforms.
-Our high-quality catalogue production, advertising campaigns, and social media presence attracts a global audience of passionate buyers.
+Our Marketing Department delivers original content and innovative promotion of the cars through a variety of online, digital and print platforms.
+Our high-quality catalogue production, advertising campaigns and social media presence, attracts a global audience of passionate buyers.

 David Gooding says that when he started the business he wanted to present cars “carefully, authentically and with distinction,” and the results are shown not only in record prices but in a level of trust and respect unmatched in the industry.
-Gooding & Company has been selected to present cars from prestigious collections, including those of Otis Chandler, the Drendel Family, Greg Garrison, the Phil Hill Family, Tony Shooshani, Richard Solove, and Dr. Peter and Susan Williamson.
+Gooding & Company consistently offers the world’s finest collections, with presentations including automobiles from selections from The Jan Koum Collection, The Miles Collier Collections, and The Jerry Seinfeld Collection, as well as from the estates of Sherman M. Wolf, the Drendel Family, Dr. Peter and Susan Williamson, Otis Chandler, Greg Garrison, Richard Solove, and the Phil Hill Family.

-The response from buyers and sellers has been gratifying, David Gooding says, and the business model has dovetailed perfectly with his passion.
+The response from buyers and sellers has been gratifying, David Gooding says, and the business model has dovetailed perfectly with his passion for classic and collector automobiles.
 “What I love is discovering the special cars, whether it’s a $50,000 car or a $15 million car, and really accentuating the characteristics of the car and presenting them to our clients,” he says.
 “This is what we do.
 It’s what we know and what we love doing.”